vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/FixedUpdate.md

 ## Fixed Update diagram
 :::note{.center}
-Start at the top right dot, and follow the 🔷 choices until the diagram exits.
+Start at the top, and follow the 🔷 choices until the diagram exits.
 :::

 ^^^